Janitus/Ohjelmistotekniikka/todoapp/dokumentaatio/level_creation_information.md

 	Set a condition.
 Available conditions:
 		string property with the name "key".
 The value of the key can be set as any string the user likes, for example, "red".
 This means that when a player has a "red" key, this condition will be true.
 An example: string property "key", value "red"

+	To trigger actions you have two options

+	1. Embedded actions
+		Embedded actions are directly created within zones.
+These can be done by clicking the zone, and setting a custom property.
+		"exit" (as string property) - For entering the next level

+	2. External actions
-	To trigger actions, you MUST create an object property (Same place as you create conditions in) with the name "action" + any optional substring.
+		Create a custom property (as object property), with the name "action" + any optional substring.
 Then select any other object as your property value.
 To create actions as objects, read more under "Actions"

 Actions - Insert point (I)